maudes/maudes.github.io/index.md

 <sub> ***Taipei, Taiwan |  Oct 2018 - Jul 2020*** </sub>
 > An open data project for showcasing the NGO/ NPO organizations in Taiwan

-- Led a 50-people SDGs workshop for our target audience with a 45% increase on FB fans
+- Led a 50-people SDGs workshop for our target audience with a 45% increase in FB fans
 - Conduct internal UX workshops, including user persona, empathy map
 - Supervised the digital marketing strategies and ensured the progress of the product roadmap
 - Offered monthly data analysis to stakeholders